mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 ## Scenario Overview

-In this tutorial, you will learn how to install a containerized version of [Jenkins](https://www.jenkins.io/) in [Kubernetes](https://kubernetes.io/) using [Helm](https://helm.sh/).
+In this part, you will learn how to install a containerized version of [Jenkins](https://www.jenkins.io/) in [Kubernetes](https://kubernetes.io/) using [Helm](https://helm.sh/).
 Especifically, we will install and upgrade a [Jenkins controller](https://www.jenkins.io/doc/book/glossary/#general-terms) from its public [Helm chart](https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins).

 ## Technologies